bjouellette/InventoryTransport/README.md

 - There is a form, admin submission view page, and a reporting page in this application

 ## Bugs
-- We have a bug that does not cause an error to be thrown when submitting an invalid form based on the required fields.
+- Does not show error when submitting an invalid form based on the required fields.
+- Select fields allowed for submission of default select answer.
-- The reporting page is not yet linked to the database that will show data metrics.
+- The reporting page is not yet linked to the database that will show data metrics (placeholder data in place)
-- Heroku application needed to be deployed with 2 repositories and will try to get completed before turn in 8/26.
+- Heroku application was not able to deploy on time due to working on application.

+- Messages were sent for assistance Thursday evening 8/25 to both TA and instructor about not being able to connect submission to backend and did not receive a response.
+- pgAdmin is connected and does populate data to the backend, just not vice versa.
+Postman 'GET' request works, but errors arise on 'POST'about null values even though allow null values is set to true.

 ## Future Updates
 - We would like to create a database to hold all available options for easy access to make adjustments.
-- A different form library would be used to make the error bug easier to manage.
+- A different form library would be used to make the error on required fields bug easier to manage.

 ## Organization
 - Front End contains all of the source code for the React application